 Hiking, exploring, and getting to the waterfalls and best places TAKES TIME!
 And you don’t want to be running around like crazy during your vacation.
 Just plan more time for enjoying things and try not to stop at every beach on the island!

 3. Don’t waste your vacation at the beach – explore the island!

-As an adventurer, it is hard for me to watch people laying at the beach 7 days in a row when there are exciting and unique places nearby waiting for somebody to visit them.
+As an adventurer, it is hard for me to watch people lying at the beach 7 days in a row when there are exciting and unique places nearby waiting for somebody to visit them.

 Cyprus is full of beautiful places!
 Here is what I recommend: Best of the best!
 11 must-see places in Cyprus!
 Or check out this list for the ultimate Cyprus experience: Ultimate Cyprus Bucket List: 27 Things To Do And See!

 4. When is the best time to go to Cyprus?

 It is somehow true, that most people take a vacation during summer, right?
 And you know what happens?
 There are crowds of people everywhere!

 Well, I am not a big fan of that.
 I love to travel when there are fewer people, find some hidden gems, and spend some alone time.
 It makes my memories more special when I can share them alone or with fewer people.